YoshiokaHaruki/AMXX-Custom-Weather/README.md

   * Array `"color":` in object `"fog":` responsible for the color of the fog.
 Specify the color value in RGB
   * Object `"density":` in object `"fog":` responsible for the density of fog.
 The value must be fractional.

+If you do not specify any fields in the JSON file at all, the default values from the map will be used

 ---
 ### Natives and stocks
 There are several in the ***custom_weather.inc*** file natives and stocks for using in another plugins API.